Disability Employment Awareness Month

 Disability is another key dimension of diversity that we must examine as we work towards building an inclusive campus.
 As part of the work to build accessible and inclusive spaces, organizations must provide reasonable accommodation to employees and the public.
 Accommodation is also about ensuring a balance of the rights of the individual and the organization.

-As the Equity, Diversity and Inclusion team, the first part of our work consists of increasing awareness and understanding about disabilities and accessibility with an intent to grow institutional capacity.
+As the Accessibility, Belonging and Community team, the first part of our work consists of increasing awareness and understanding about disabilities and accessibility with an intent to grow institutional capacity.
 In collaboration with key campus stakeholders, the second part of our work is to build a comprehensive framework for disability and accessibility on campus.

 ULethbridge alum Lionel Migrino (BMgt '22) is an advocate for people with disabilities and shares his difficulties finding employment with CBC News.